TelaVisor

 Each row has a Remove button to delete that entry from the credential file.
 A Clear All button at the bottom removes every stored credential.
 Both actions ask for confirmation.

 Removing a credential entry does not invalidate the token on the hub.
 It only removes the local copy.
-To revoke a token on the hub, use the Tokens view on the hub itself.
+To revoke a token on the hub, use the Access tab and either delete the identity or rotate its token.

 The credentials file is stored at: